Superintelligence: Legislation

-As research in AI continues to advance rapidly, the question of the feasibility of ASI remains a topic of intense debate and study in the scientific community.
+In 2026, US Senator Bernie Sanders and Congressman Greg Casar proposed the 19-page Ban Artificial Superintelligence Act, a bill that would halt prospective development of advanced AI and creation of superintelligence uncontrollable by humans until some Department of Artificial Intelligence, meant to provide strict oversight and testing of such research, was created at the Cabinet level.
+Several precusors were defined for superintelligence development, including recursive self-improvement.

-Feasibility of biological superintelligence
+Biological superintelligence

 Carl Sagan suggested that the advent of Caesarean sections and in vitro fertilization may permit humans to evolve larger heads, resulting in improvements via natural selection in the heritable component of human intelligence.
 By contrast, Gerald Crabtree has argued that decreased selection pressure is resulting in a slow, centuries-long reduction in human intelligence and that this process instead is likely to continue.
 There is no scientific consensus concerning either possibility and in both cases, the biological change would be slow, especially relative to rates of cultural change.

 Selective breeding, nootropics, epigenetic modulation, and genetic engineering could improve human intelligence more rapidly.
 Bostrom writes that if we come to understand the genetic component of intelligence, pre-implantation genetic diagnosis could be used to select for embryos with as much as 4 points of IQ gain (if one embryo is selected out of two), or with larger gains (e.g., up to 24.3 IQ points gained if one embryo is selected out of 1000).
 If this process is iterated over many generations, the gains could be an order of magnitude improvement.
 Bostrom suggests that deriving new gametes from embryonic stem cells could be used to iterate the selection process rapidly.
 A well-organized society of high-intelligence humans of this sort could potentially achieve collective superintelligence.

 Alternatively, collective intelligence might be constructed by better organizing humans at present levels of individual intelligence.
 Several writers have suggested that human civilization, or some aspect of it (e.g., the Internet, or the economy), is coming to function like a global brain with capacities far exceeding its component agents.
 A prediction market is sometimes considered as an example of a working collective intelligence system, consisting of humans only (assuming algorithms are not used to inform decisions).

 A final method of intelligence amplification would be to directly enhance individual humans, as opposed to enhancing their social or reproductive dynamics.
 This could be achieved using nootropics, somatic gene therapy, or brain−computer interfaces.
 However, Bostrom expresses skepticism about the scalability of the first two approaches and argues that designing a superintelligent cyborg interface is an AI-complete problem.